Universal-code-metrics-analyzer/std-metrics-calculator/README.md

-# UCMA | Std Metrics Calculator Plugin
+# UCMA | Std Proxy Metrics Calculator Plugin

 Metrics plugin, which can be used to calculate source code tree metrics with external programs or plugins using `stdin`, `stdout` and `stderr` streams.